Complex Field Formulation of the Quantum Estimation Theory

-Motivated by the above, in this article we develop a complex field formulation of the quantum estimation theory based on Wirtinger's calculus and an extension of the complex map, working with complex statistics which depend on complex parameters.
-This formulation gives a natural framework to study estimation problems where the quantum states are native complex functions of complex parameters.
-We define complex field versions of the quantum Fisher information matrices, both symmetric and right, and the Cram\'er-Rao bounds for the covariance matrix and the weighted mean square error.
+Motivated by the above, in this article we develop a complex-field formulation of quantum estimation theory based on Wirtinger calculus, working with complex statistics that depend on complex parameters.
+This formulation provides a natural framework for studying estimation problems in which the quantum states are native complex functions of complex parameters.
+We define complex-field versions of the logarithmic derivatives, quantum Fisher information matrices, the Cram\'er-Rao bound, and bounds on the weighted mean-square error, both symmetric and right.
 We also specialize all the above results to pure states.
-We apply our theory to an example in quantum communications, that is, the optimal coding and decoding of a complex parameter encoded in a coherent state of the electromagnetic field \cite{Arnhem2019}.
+We apply our theory to an example in quantum communications, that is, the optimal estimation of a complex parameter encoded in a coherent state of the electromagnetic field \cite{Arnhem2019}.

-The paper is organized as follows: In section II we introduce some essential preliminary results such as the Wirtinger Calculus, the estimation theory for complex statistics dependent on complex parameters, and the quantum estimation theory.
+The paper is organized as follows: In section II, we introduce some essential preliminary results such as the Wirtinger Calculus, the estimation theory for complex statistics dependent on complex parameters, and the quantum estimation theory.
 In section III, we develop the complex field formulation of the quantum estimation theory.
-In section IV, we apply of our formulation to the problem of optimal quantum communications using coherent state.
+In section IV, we apply our formulation to the problem of optimal quantum communications using a coherent state.
 In section V, we conclude and summarize.